ylogx/configparser2/configparser2.rst

 ----------------------------

 There are nearly as many INI format variants as there are applications using it.
-:mod:`configparser` goes a long way to provide support for the largest sensible set of INI styles available.
+:mod:`configparser2` goes a long way to provide support for the largest sensible set of INI styles available.
 The default functionality is mainly dictated by historical background and it's very likely that you will want to customize some of the features.